01100100/blog/content/posts/tissot.md

 </html>
 ```

-That almost works.
-As you can see the globe view was really well implemented and it didnt take much to get it to work when projecting the Mercator viewport onto the globe.
+That works...
+Almost!
+As you can see the globe view was really well implemented and it didn't take much to get it to work when projecting the Mercator viewport onto the globe.
+There is a slight hiccup when changing the "pitch" of the map.
 You could be mistaken to think that the other way round works, its almost there but there is a hiccup.
 The viewport of the Globe projection returned by `map.getBounds()` doesn't take into bits in the map which are clipped by the horizon.
 Aka the bits on the back of the globe that you can't see.

 Intuition playing with the maps gives the feeling that the shaped should be clipped at a max of 180*.
 When you zoom out, the polygon on the Mercator